tylercecil/cv/docs/motivation.md

 back at my home university, I was taken by the other students.
 Specifically, how we all seemed to have the same set of interests, even outside the subject material at hand.
-Computation theory, type theory, and Programming Languages, sure --- but linguistics, philosophy, music.
+Computation theory, type theory, and Programming Languages, sure --- but linguistics, philosophy, and music as well.
 I had never realized that I wasn't the only one who saw these fields as all being deeply related (having not yet put the word "Logic" as a unifying label).

 After leaving Google, I had some time to myself to spend pursuing lesser-delved hobbies, and think about where I saw myself.
 I had grown deeply disillusioned